Lorraine Gradwell

-Lorraine Susan Gradwell MBE (24 July 1953 – 3 September 2017) was a British disability rights campaigner and sports person, feminist writer and poet.
+Lorraine Susan Gradwell MBE (24 July 1953 – 3 September 2017) was a British disability rights campaigner and athlete, feminist writer and poet.

 Life and family

-Gradwell was born Lorraine Susan Mahoney in a terraced street in Middlesbrough, the middle child with two brothers.
+Gradwell was born Lorraine Susan Mahoney in a terraced street in Middlesbrough, the middle child with two brothers, Ian and Peter.
 Her mother, Inga (née Blythman), worked on a market stall.
 Her father, Tom, was a steelworker.
 She caught polio virus in the 1956 epidemic aged almost three and spent much of her early childhood in hospitals where she first used leg callipers, plus a little home education as an infant.
 As an adult she was a wheelchair user.
 From about 8 to 15 years of age she was living between hospitals and a 'special' boarding school.
-She gained her A levels at a local mainstream grammar school, and a degree in Fashion Design and Management taught as a sandwich course by Middlesbrough Art College and Hollins College in Manchester.
+She gained her A levels at a local mainstream grammar school, and a degree in Fashion Design and Management taught as a sandwich course by Middlesbrough Art College and Hollins College in Manchester (later becoming part of Manchester Metropolitan University).
 She married Les Gradwell, with whom she settled in Manchester and had two children, John and Jenny.
 The marriage ended in 1983.
 She met Tony Baldwinson in 1985.
 They moved in together a year later and married in 2006.
 She was appointed MBE in 2008 for services to disabled people.
-She became semi-retired after a heart attack in 2012.
+She became semi-retired after a heart attack in 2012, and died from complications in 2017.

 Sport

-In swimming, Gradwell represented England in the Commonwealth Paraplegic Games in New Zealand (1974) gaining a gold medal there in the Wheelchair Slalom track race; and later achieved an Open Water (at sea) scuba diving certificate.
+In swimming, Gradwell represented England in the Commonwealth Paraplegic Games in New Zealand (1974) and gaining a gold medal in the Wheelchair Slalom track race; and in later life achieved an Open Water (at sea) scuba diving certificate while visiting Tenerife.

 Work

+While being a single mother in the early 1980s she supplemented her income by hand-painting glazed designs on plain white plates and tea-sets for sale, which she fired in an electric kiln in her garage.

 Lorraine Gradwell was a founder of the disabled people's organisation (DPO), Greater Manchester Coalition of Disabled People (GMCDP) and in 1986 was employed as its first development worker, later becoming the head of staff, team leader.

-Lorraine Gradwell helped to set up the Equalities Unit in Manchester City Council and she also worked with Greater Manchester Housing Disability Group and the academic June Maeltzer, to set up one of the early independent living schemes that used direct payments from a council's social services department in the 1970s and 1980s.
+As an activist advisor Lorraine Gradwell helped to set up the Equalities Unit in Manchester City Council and she also worked with Greater Manchester Housing Disability Group and the academic June Maeltzer, to set up one of the early independent living schemes that used direct payments from a council's social services department in the 1970s and 1980s routed via the Irwell Valley housing association.

 Between 1992 and 1995, Lorraine Gradwell worked for Manchester City Council as the Organiser for the Healthy Manchester 2000 project, later renamed Health For All.
 Initially this was within the environmental health department, but later reorganised into the social services department.